Owuo: Ananse, Bredda Death and why spiders are found on ceilings

 Once upon a time, Ananse was walking through the bush when he encountered a very old man, who looked like skin and dry bones, sitting outside his house.
 Ananse greeted him and asked him if he could have a some water from the man.
 Ananse asked him this question twice, each time met with the old man's silence.
 Ananse then asked if he could enter the old man's house to help himself to the water.
 Taking the old man's silence for a yes, Ananse went into the old man's house and not only helped himself to the water, but as much food as he could eat.
 Ananse then went outside to the old man, who had not moved from his spot, and thanked him for his hospitality and left.
 Depending on the source, Ananse either did this to the old man for one more day or for a week.

 The day after this (wherever the day source specifies after Ananse's first trip), Ananse took his eldest daughter with him to give her as a wife to the old man, marrying the two on the spot (again to the silence and unresponsiveness of the old man, who was now the son-in-law of Ananse).
 Ananse then once again took his fill of food from the old man and left.
 The next day Ananse again went to the old man's house to eat his food again.
-However, when he arrived and called for his daughter she didn't answer.
+However, when he arrived and called for his daughter she did not answer.
 Searching all around the house, he found that she was no where in sight.
 He went to the old man (who had remained unmoved and as silent as ever since the first day Ananse had come to his house) and demanded to know where his daughter was, grabbing the old man by the collar.